Common Types Of Back Pain After Car Accident And What To Do

 Middle back pain after a car accident may be a sign that you suffered a serious injury such as a spinal fracture, herniated disc or damage to your spinal cord.
 Seeking medical attention promptly is critical for proper diagnosis.
 These injuries can require extensive medical care and keep you from returning to work.

-Can you sue for back pain after a car accident?
+Can you sue for back pain after a car accident in Michigan?

 If your auto insurance company refuses to pay for – or cuts-off –Michigan No-Fault benefits related to your injury, then you can sue for unpaid, overdue medical bills and lost wages.

 Based on our experience helping people who have suffered an injury after a crash, our attorneys have compiled the following list of some of the most common types of injuries after a crash that people frequently suffer: